Jware-dev/Exo/README.md

 # Exo
-The open source assault cube anti recoil hack
+The assault cube anti recoil hack
 # How To Use
-type `pip install -r requirments.txt`.

-then run the script and open assault cube.

-to activate press `f2`
+This is now $1

+To Purchase DM Jware Hack Dev#0464 (me) on discord :)